franc333s/pokedex/README.md

 1. PROJECT DEFINITION

+Developing a Pokédex in React with the Pokémon API: https://pokeapi.co/api/v2/pokemon.

 2. MINIMUM REQUIREMENTS

 Views:
-- List view of Pokemons.
-This list must be presented in two different formats: list and card.
-The user must be free to switch between each one.
+- List view of Pokémons.
+This list will be presented in two different formats: list and grid.
+The user will be free to switch between each one.
-- Detail view of a selected Pokemon.
+- Detailed view of a selected Pokémon.

-Pokemons Presentation:
+Pokémons Presentation:
-Since there are over 1000 Pokemons, pagination is required.
-There will be a total of 30 Pokemons per page.
+Since there are over 1000 Pokémons, pagination has been included.
+There will be a total of 12 Pokémons per page.

 Content Structure:
-There is not a proposed structer therefore it must be designed by the developer.
+The proposed structure has been designed and adapted to the content.

 Themes:
 There will be two themes: one dark and one light.